-- 1. The strategic behavioral supports that have been implemented at GH through Positive Behavioral Intervention Supports/Behavioral Social Emotional Learning have shown a positive impact on the overall Suspension Rate.
+- 1. The strategic behavioral supports that have been implemented at GH through Positive Behavioral Intervention Supports have shown a positive impact on the overall Suspension Rate.
 Students are responding to restorative practice strategies. - 2.
 All student groups have maintained or shown a decline in suspension rates.
 Alternate behavioral corrections have been effective in creating a safe learning environment.
-2023 Fall Dashboard Suspension Rate Equity Report shows that all student groups are in the Blue category. - 3.
+2024 Fall Dashboard Suspension Rate Equity Report shows that all student groups are in the Blue category. - 3.
 Granite Hill commits to continue current practices in order to maintain the status of Blue-highest performance level.
+Current PBIS work is being reviewed for state certification.